node-modli/modli/README.md

 * `clean` will remove the `/node_modules` directories
 * `build` will transpile ES2015 code in `/src` to `/build`
 * `test` will run all spec files in `/test/src`
-* `test-libs` will test modli's libs
-* `test-adapters` will test all adapters
-* `test-integration` will run integration test
 * `test-cover` will run code coverage on all tests
 * `lint` will lint all files in `/src`

 ## Testing

 Running `make test` will run the full test suite.
-Since adapters require a data source if one is not configured the tests will fail.
-To counter this tests are able to be broken up.

-**Core Modli Tests**

-When working on core Modli functionality (i.e. the `/src/libs`) running the `make test-libs` command will unit test the code.

-**Adapter Tests**

-When building (mostly in CI) if all adapters have access to test data sources the `make test-adapters` command will run all tests on `/src/adapters`.

 **Test Inidividual File**

 An individual spec can be run by specifying the `FILE`.
 This is convenient when working on an individual adapter.

 ```
 make test FILE=some.spec.js
 ```

-The `FILE` is relative to the `test/src/` directory.
+The `FILE` is relative to the `test/` directory.

 **Deploys**